-O-Plan and O-Plan2 are on-going projects at Edinburgh.
-I am grateful to Brian Drabble and Jeff Dalton on the O-Plan2 project for their input to the work described here.
+O-Plan2 is an on-going project at Edinburgh.
+I am grateful to Brian Drabble and Jeff Dalton on the O-Plan2 project and other collegues who have worked on the University of Edinburgh planning research projects for their input to the work described here.
 Current O-Plan2 work is supported by the US Advanced Research Projects Agency (ARPA) and the US Air Force Rome Laboratory acting through the Air Force Office of Scientific Research (AFSC) under contract F49620-92-C-0042.
 The United States Government is authorised to reproduce and distribute reprints for government purposes notwithstanding any copyright notation hereon.

 PLANIT concepts were developed by a team at Edinburgh including Mark Drummond and John Fraser.
-OPTIMUM-AIV was a project for the European Space Agency involving a consortium with AIAI (Jussi Stader in particular), CRI, Matra Espace and Progrespace.
+Optimum-aiv was a project for the European Space Agency involving a consortium with Aiai (Jussi Stader in particular), CRI, Matra Espace and Progrespace.